galenholt/HydroBOT/developer.md

 This is not currently a package, though we are moving that way.

-The data in `data/` is test data, and so is included in the repo, but will hopefully change little.
+The data in `data/` is test data, and so will be included in the repo, but will hopefully change little.
+This is not currently tracked during the migration, as it might change more frequently.
 It can be rebuilt with notebooks in `data_creation/`, which also adds data to `data-raw/`, which is not tracked in the repo.

 ### Current status
 Migrating from a prototype repo, currently developing cleaner structure and environment/data/file management.